Idehed/Recipe-foods-P4/README.md

     - About page
     - Recipes page
     - Contact page
-    - Create Recipe page (If the user if authenticated)
+    - Create Recipe page (If the user is authenticated)
-    - Profile page (If the user if authenticated)
+    - Profile page (If the user is authenticated)
     - Register page
     - Sign out (If the user is authenticated)
     - Sign in

-The Nourishnshare name and the lemon icon is also linked to the home page.
+The NourishNShare name and the lemon icon are also linked to the home page.